 eCase administrator is a user who has privileges within eCase to access administration functions such as: to set user permissions, suspend/unsuspend accounts, manage organisation structures.
 This person should be made known to you when you start using the service.

-Fivium FIVIUM LIMITED incorporated and registered in England and Wales with company number 05775733 whose registered office is at Palladium House, Argyll Street, London W1F 3LD.
+Fivium FIVIUM LIMITED incorporated and registered in England and Wales with company number 05775733 whose registered office is at 16 Great Queen Street, Covent Garden, London WC2B 5AH.
 Also referred to as “we”, “our”.

 User a person authorised by the Customer to use eCase and access the Customer Data stored within it.